pydantic/pydantic/docs/usage/settings.md

 1. Arguments passed to the `Settings` class initialiser.
 2. Environment variables, e.g. `my_prefix_special_function` as described above.
 3. Variables loaded from a dotenv (`.env`) file.
+4. Variables loaded from the secrets directory.
-4. The default field values for the `Settings` model.
+5. The default field values for the `Settings` model.